nikhil647/Interview-Questions-And-Answers/GraphQL.md

   Hierarchical Structure: GraphQL queries are hierarchical in nature, mirroring the structure of the data you want to retrieve.This makes it easy to understand and work with.

-  Strongly Typed: GraphQL APIs are strongly typed, meaning they define a schema that specifies the types of data that can be queried.

   Real-time Data: GraphQL can be used for real-time applications as it supports subscriptions

   Batched Requests: Clients can send multiple queries in a single request to avoid over-fetching or making multiple round trips to the server.